aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br>

 ### Current projects I've been working on the past 4 weeks...
+- Smart Lightning Detector for the outdoors <br>
+  This hardware electronics is now being designed and prototyped in the coming weeks it has the main capability of detecting lightning strikes up to 40 km distance.
+- Smart Corona Discharge Detector <br>
+This hardware electronics is now being designed and prototyped in the coming weeks it has the main capability of detecting corona discharge indoors in a room.

 - 6 new Open Hardware electronics for the automotive sector:
   - The OPEN ECU is now for PCB fabrication
   - Designing the Front Door Electronics and also the Instrument Cluster